Humidifiers and health

 - Place the humidifier several feet away from the bed.

-- Do not run a humidifier for a long time.
+- DO NOT run a humidifier for a long time.
+Set the unit to 30% to 50% humidity.
 If room surfaces are constantly damp or wet to the touch, mold and mildew can grow.
 This can cause breathing problems in some people.

 - Humidifiers must be drained and cleaned daily, because bacteria can grow in standing water.